What ICT Can Do for Climate Change Adaptation

 To date, NEC's climate change responses have focused on mitigation, namely reduction of CO2 based on the provision of ICT solutions.
 While continuing to strengthen our mitigation efforts, we will aim to also contribute to climate change adaptation measures through solutions for society.
 We will move forward with our new environmental management goals to make a CO2 reduction contribution equal to 5 times the CO2 emissions of our entire supply chain by fiscal year 2020.

-The eight risks of climate change
+What NEC can contribute to The eight risks of climate change

 Risk of death, injury, ill-health, or disrupted livelihoods in low-lying coastal zones and small island developing states and other small islands, due to storm surges, coastal flooding, and sea level rise.